Back to California

 Drink Lids and Drug Testing Devices for Bars

-A law requires bars to sell drink lids and drug testing devices to customers at a fair price based on the wholesale cost of these items, with no end date.
+AB-1982 requires bars to sell drink lids and drug testing devices at a fair price and post notices about them, without setting an end date.

 What This Bill Does

-• Requires bars to offer drink lids and drug testing devices to their customers at a cost not exceeding a reasonable amount based on the wholesale cost of those items.
+• Requires bars (Type 48 licenses) to offer drink lids and drug testing devices for sale at a cost not exceeding a reasonable amount based on the wholesale cost of these items.

-• Makes bars put up signs telling people they can get drink lids and drug testing devices there.
+• Requires bars to put up signs telling customers they can get drink lids and drug testing devices.

-• Defines 'drug testing devices' as tools that check drinks for controlled substances.
+• Defines 'drug testing devices' as tools designed to detect controlled substances in drinks.

-• Tells the Department of Alcoholic Beverage Control to post information about this rule on their website.
+• Tells the Department of Alcoholic Beverage Control to post information about these requirements on their website.

 Who It Names or Affects